2000 Zambian census: Reports

 Zambia had a total population of 9,885,591 including 4,946,298 males and 4,939,293.
 Among the provinces, Copperbelt Province had the largest population followed by Lusaka, Eastern, Northern and Southern provinces.
 The interdecadal growth was 3.1 per cent compared to 2.5 per cent during the census of 1990 and 1980.
 The total literacy of the population above the age of five stood at 55.3 per cent.
 Urban population constituted 34.67 per cent and the remaining 65.33 per cent resided in rural areas.
 The density of population was 13.1 persons per km2 and the decadal growth of population was 2.50 per cent.
-The average annual population had a decrease of 19.4 per cent during the decade of 1990-2000.
+The average annual population had a decrease of 19.4 per cent during the decade of 1990–2000.
 The highest number of females were found at Copperbelt Province, while the lowest was North-Western.
 Western Province had the highest sex ratio of 1,058 for every 1,000 males while Lusaka had the lowest of 971.
 The literacy rate was highest in Copperbelt and lowest in Eastern Province.
 Eastern Province had the largest number of individuals residing in rural areas, while Lusaka had the highest number residing in urban areas.
 The density of population was highest in Lusaka district with 63.5 persons living per km2.

 Language and ethnicity

 The census of 2000 indicated that there were 22 major languages spoken in Zambia.
 A total of 30.1 per cent of the population spoke Bemba, making it the largest spoken language.
 Nyanja spoken by 10.7 per cent people and Tonga, spoken by 10.6 per cent people were the other commonly spoken languages.
 Bemba was most common in Copperbelt, Luapala and Northern provinces with more than 50 per cent of population speaking it as the provinces were historically occupied by Bemba tribal group.
-Lusaka was the most diverse among all provinces with more number of languages spoken.
+Lusaka was the most diverse among all provinces with more languages spoken.
 Southern Province had a majority speaking Tonga (69.8%) while a majority in Western Province spoke Lozi (60%).

 The census identified seven broad ethnic groups, out of which Bemba was the most prevalent tribal group (33.6%), followed by Eastern Province group (18.2%).
 Bemba was most prevalent in Laupula, Central, Copperbelt and Northern provinces, while Tonga group was prevalent in Southern province.
 The seven ethnic groups were prevalent in nine of the ten provinces and accounted for two-thirds of the total population.
 Chewa, Nsenga, Tumbuka and Ngoni were the four ethnic groups of the ten found predominantly in Eastern province.
 Bemba, Kaonde and Mambwe were prevalent in urban areas.